-Provision is made for end-of-service benefits payable to the non-UAE employees at the reporting date in accordance with the local labour laws.
+Provision is made for staff end-of-service benefits payable to non-UAE national employees at the reporting date in accordance with the local labour laws.

 c) Revenue recognition

 The Establishment is in the business of trading in medicines.
 However, during the year, the Establishment did not carry out any operations.